ajayendrak/news_fetcher/README.md

 # News Fetcher Web App

-News Aggregator is a web application that allows users to fetch and view news articles from various sources.
+News Fetcher is a web application that allows users to fetch and view news articles from various sources.
 It offers a user-friendly interface for searching news articles based on keywords, sources, categories, date range, and language.

 ## Features